(Photo: P&R Publishing)

 The idea for the book came from Anthony Bradley, associate professor of theology and ethics at The King's College.
 Bradley also edited the book and wrote the first and last chapters.
-The Christian Post recently spoke with Bradley about the book.
+CP recently spoke with Bradley about the book.
 Here is an edited transcript of that conversation.

 CP: What is the purpose of the book?

 Bradley: The purpose of the book is to provide a context for a conversation among Asian-Americans, Hispanics and African-Americans.
 To actually present for the first time a distinct voice from the other to the majority.

 We often find race discussions that are led by major white leaders.
 Sometimes there may be a black voice or two, but this is the first time that you had a project that's exclusively from the voices of minorities that spans multiple denominations, both inside and outside of evangelicalism, to really speak about the issue of diversity within the evangelical community.

 We really want this to be the beginning of a conversation that is led by minority leaders who are giving, not only their experience, but also very good practical ideas to help evangelicalism become a more diverse space in multiple settings – local churches, Christian colleges, seminaries – so that evangelicalism, broadly, can present an image to the world that the Gospel makes a difference in terms of how we relate to one another.

 CP: Each of the chapter authors are talking about their personal experiences with racism within the evangelical community, correct?